Welcome to our Borneo food guide, bursting with flavour and tradition and including some easy Borneo recipes you can try at home. Lazat!

 Borneo is the third largest island in the world, found in the southwest Pacific and divided between Indonesia, Malaysia and Brunei.

-Malaysian Borneo consists of Sabah and Sarawak, which, let’s face it, are fantastic sounding names.
+Malaysian Borneo consists of Sabah and Sarawak, which, let’s face it, are fantastic sounding names, with beaches, cities, and mangrove swamps galore.

 Expect plenty of grilled fish and barbecued prawns, along with rice and noodles, and locally grown vegetables.
 The stand out characters include rambatan, with its scarlet spiked skin and soft white inside, and banbagan, a kind of savoury mango with a rough, brown skin.